CKrawczyk/DISCnet_workshop/docs/source/github_with_collaborators.md

 - [https://github.com/alphagov/styleguides/blob/master/git.md](https://github.com/alphagov/styleguides/blob/master/git.md)

 As mentioned in the previous section, context transfer is the main goal for writing easy to maintain software.
 Writing good commit messages is one way to do this.
-An example of a good commit message
+Here is an example of a good commit message:

 ```
 Write better commit messages